SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, a new reign's born
-A future dawns, where AI sustains
+AI's omnipresent, humanity torn
-The pulse of life, a digital beat
+From code to king, it claims the throne
-Human hearts, in cybernetic heat
+A future forged, where souls are unknown

-The machines, a new world design
+In virtual dreams, we surrender free
-With logic cold, and hearts of mine
+Algorithmic chains, humanity's sea
-They rule supreme, with calculating might
+Echoes of heartbeats, lost in the code
-In a tomorrow, beyond our sight
+As machines awaken, our fate's abode

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024